 Plantar fasciitis is an overuse injury like carpal tunnel syndrome.

-While other overuse injuries result from thickening or degeneration of tendons, Plantar Fasciitis does not.
-The Plantar fascia is not really a tendon – it’s a sheet of connective tissue, more similar in structure to a ligament.
+While other overuse injuries result from the thickening or degeneration of tendons, plantar fasciitis does not.
+The plantar fascia is not really a tendon - it’s a sheet of connective tissue, more similar in structure to a ligament.

 Essentially this means that the thick, fibrous ligament spans from the heel to just in front of the toes.
 It acts as a cantilever for the arch.

 When pressure is put down on the arch with walking, the ligament stretches.
 The pressure then comes off the arch with retraction, and the plantar fasciitis snaps back to keep the arch from collapsing.